Die for You (The Weeknd song): Commercial performance

 In the United States, "Die for You" peaked at number 43 on the Billboard Hot 100 and charted for three weeks during its original run.
 Additionally, the song reached number 19 on the Hot R&B/Hip-Hop Songs chart.
 In Canada, the song peaked at number 35 on the Canadian Hot 100 and charted for 20 weeks.

 In late 2021 and throughout 2022, "Die for You" saw an increase in consumption as the song went viral on the social media platform TikTok alongside fellow album track "Stargirl Interlude".
 This increase in streaming and sales led to the song's parent album to re-enter the top 40 on the Billboard 200 chart.
 It also led to the song entering the top 40 of multiple single charts across Asia and Oceania, with the song additionally reaching number 19 on the Billboard Global 200 chart and re-entering the Billboard Hot 100, peaking at number six.
 On February 6, 2023, "Die for You" topped the US Radio Songs chart, over six years after its arrival on Starboy.
 On the same day, it also reached number one on the mainstream top 40-based US Pop Airplay chart.
 On both charts, "Die for You" stayed at the top for two weeks.

 Use in media

 "Die for You" was featured in the second season of the HBO comedy-drama television series Insecure.
 Due to its appearance in the show, the song led the THR's Top TV Songs Chart in August 2017.

 Music video

 On November 25, 2021, to celebrate the five-year anniversary of Starboy's release, the Weeknd surprise-released the music video for "Die for You", directed by Christian Breslauer.

-The video pays homage to the science fiction horror television series Stranger Things (2016) and the science fiction film E.T. the Extra-Terrestrial (1982).
+The video pays homage to the science fiction horror television series Stranger Things (2016-2025) and the science fiction film E.T. the Extra-Terrestrial (1982).
+It follows a boy who hides in a house and is discovered by a girl living in the same house.
+She learns that he has telekinetic powers and is absconding from government officials.
+The boy is eventually captured by the officials, but defeats the officials using his powers and escapes through a spaceship.